-The newly renovated Bush Science Center is set to open beginning Fall '13!
+The newly renovated Bush Science Center opened Fall '13!
 Read about it's transformation during academic year 2012-2013.

 Sneak Peek: Inside the Bush Science Center